-Adventure lovers will find the Andes of Cusco the ideal trekking, camping, and mountain climbing.
-Peru’s highlands do fill with over 15,000 lakes and lagoons, snow-capped mountains over 6,000 meters high, the world’s deepest canyons, rural valleys, and picturesque villages.
+Adventure lovers will find the Andes of Cusco the ideal for trekking, camping, and mountain climbing.
+Peru’s highlands fill with over 15,000 lakes and lagoons, snow-capped mountains over 6,000 meters high, the world’s deepest canyons, rural valleys, and picturesque villages.
 Cuzco’s mountains and rivers offer unprecedented opportunities for canoeing, rafting, magnificent mountain biking trails, and high winds on mountain cliffs for hang gliders and paragliders.

 They can also provide you with all the necessary equipment and logistics.

 The city of Cusco does locate at 3,300m. one of the main destinations in the world for lovers of culture, adventure, and nature.
 Cusco is the most visited tourist destination in Peru; Cusco is a magical place, the city of the Incas, Machu Picchu, the Inca Trail, Sacred Valley of the Incas,

 The history of the city of Cusco dates back to pre-Inca times; when the Incas arrived in the region, they found a town that served as their empire.
 The Inca constructions stand preserved in a better way.